-Through a joint alliance, the National Equipment Register (NER) and the National Insurance Crime Bureau (NICB) continue to make life more difficult for equipment thieves.
-By combining services and areas of expertise, we're providing an efficient conduit for law enforcement and insurers to identify any type of heavy equipment at any time of day and to help contractors reduce the likelihood of unknowingly purchasing stolen equipment.
+Through a joint alliance, the National Equipment Register (NER) and the National Insurance Crime Bureau (NICB) continue to make positive strides in deterring crime by equipment thieves.
+By combining services and areas of expertise, we're providing an efficient conduit for law enforcement and insurers to identify any type of heavy equipment at any time of day and help contractors reduce the likelihood of unknowingly purchasing stolen equipment.